chantelwetzel-noaa/data_summary/doc/_main.md

 # Longspine thornyhead
  The most recent assessment of Longspine thornyhead was a full assessment conducted in 2013.
 Across available data, Longspine thornyhead have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 180,299 length observations, 30 age readings, and 37,194 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 110,054 length observations, 30 age readings, and 21,583 otoliths that are available to be aged.
-In California, since 2000, a total of 76,415 length observations, 0 age readings, and 54 otoliths have been collected In Oregon, since 2000, a total of 27,824 length observations, 30 age readings, and 21,529 otoliths have been collected In Washington, since 2000, a total of 5,815 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 76,415 length observations, 0 age readings, and 54 otoliths have been collected.
+In Oregon, since 2000, a total of 27,824 length observations, 30 age readings, and 21,529 otoliths have been collected.
+In Washington, since 2000, a total of 5,815 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 104,769 length observations, 0 age readings, and 13,832 otoliths that are available to be aged.